What is civil forfeiture?

 Another option is cash forfeiture which is a civil matter rather than a criminal matter, meaning the court can only order forfeiture if there is evidence that the money was ‘more likely than not’ obtained illegally or going to be used for illegal activity.

-Civil forfeiture and seizure are different from asset forfeiture.
-The term, asset forfeiture is used in conjunction with law enforcement confiscating assets from criminals who have obtained the cash through illegal means.
+Civil forfeiture laws and seizure are different from asset forfeiture laws.
+The latter term is used in conjunction with law enforcement confiscating assets from criminals who have obtained the cash through illegal means.
 It can also apply to situations where a private or corporate tenant has breached the contract of their lease.
 On the other hand, civil forfeiture applies to situations where law officials can confiscate funds temporarily, or potentially permanently before there is any court ruling that the individual has broken any laws.

 Civil Asset Forfeiture Laws